 King’s and Dal campus share a wireless network that you can connect to with your NetID.
 If you are new to King’s, your NetID is the username you set up when you registered for a Dalhousie email account.
 For example, if your email address is email@example.com, your NetID is my583319.
 If you haven’t got your NetID set up yet, please see setting up your NetID.

 ResNet is the service used in the residences to access the internet.
 ResNet Service includes both wireless and ethernet connection.
-Your network cable can be found in your room at your desk, and you can use any type of device to connect wirelessly, as long as you have your NetID.
+You can use any type device to connect wirelessly, as long as you have your NetID.
 Ethernet cables are available at Alex Hall desk, if required.

 Instructions for various other operating systems and devices are available at https://wireless.dal.ca.

 If you have any difficulties, please contact the Dalhousie Computer Help Desk.

 Please note: Wireless routers and other network devices are not permitted in residence because they interfere with the signal of the Dalhousie Wireless Network.
 Printers must have wireless printing functionality disabled at all times as they are not compatible with the university’s network.

 ResNet users are prohibited from using their computer as a server, or from extending the campus network through the use of routers, hubs, or wireless networks.

 All ResNet users must agree to abide by Dalhousie’s acceptable use policy.

 Computer labs, which are linked to the ResNet high-speed internet system, are available for use in the King’s Library and in the lower level of Alexandra Hall.
 Printing is available from each of these computer labs for a nominal fee.